Replimune (REPL) Faces Securities Class Action Following Stock’s Collapse Amid FDA’s Rejection of Melanoma Drug – Hagens Berman

-The lawsuit comes after Replimune investors witnessed a 77% collapse in the price of their shares on July 22 when the company announced that the Food and Drug Administration (FDA) had rejected its application for RP1, a new drug intended to treat advanced melanoma when used with nivolumab.
-The news, which arrived via a “complete response letter” – the FDA’s formal way of saying “no” for now – triggered unusually high trading volume as investors rushed to sell.
+The legal action follows a dramatic one-day plunge in Replimune's stock, which plummeted by 77% on July 22, 2025.
+This sell-off was triggered by a stunning announcement from the company: the U.S. Food and Drug Administration (FDA) had issued a "Complete Response Letter" (CRL) for its Biologics License Application (BLA) for RP1.
+The investigational drug, intended to treat advanced melanoma in combination with nivolumab, had its approval path halted, sending shockwaves through the market.

-National shareholders rights firm Hagens Berman is continuing its investigation into whether Replimune may have misled investors about the IGNYTE study – the main study supporting Replimune’s application.
+Hagens Berman is investigating whether Replimune may have violated the U.S. securities laws.
 The firm urges Replimune investors who suffered substantial losses to submit your losses now.
-The firm also encourages persons with knowledge who may be able to assist in the investigation to contact its attorneys.

 Class Period: Nov.
 22, 2024 – July 21, 2025